kyma-project/kyma/docs/serverless/06-01-function-cr.md

 ## Sample custom resource

 The following Function object creates a Function which responds to HTTP requests with the "Hello John" message.
-The function's code (**source**) and dependencies (**deps**) are specified in the Function CR.
+The Function's code (**source**) and dependencies (**deps**) are specified in the Function CR.

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha1